mkolakowski/mkolakowski.github.io/_posts/2025-02-16-Homelab-Episode0-Getting-Setup.md

   - Ubuntu
 ---

+In this post we will be setting up a Ubuntu-based virtual machine on Vultr, installing Docker and Docker Compose, and configuring storage for our containers.

 # Before we begin

 First we will create a Ubuntu VM, we will be using one we created in the cloud provider Vultr (My refferal link: https://www.vultr.com/?ref=9574728) and SSH in.